As an API owner, you must consider not only the good design of your APIs, but the non-functional aspects as well.

-This approach is interesting, because your application still a Microservice.
+This approach is interesting, because your application is still a Microservice.
 All the non-functional aspects are not implemented in the service itself, but in the sidecar proxy.

 Other alternative, could be about using an API Gateway.

 One of the differences between this approach and the sidecar proxy approach, is because you have just one component, instead of many like in the sidecar proxy approach.
-It could be easier to deploy and monitoring, but apparently less resilient.
+It could be easier to deploy and monitor, but apparently less resilient.

-This approach is totally independent on your cloud-infrastructure model, so you can use an API Gateway for the on-premise model running solutions such as Kong, or also use a managed API Gateway like AWS API Gateway.
+This approach is totally independent of your cloud-infrastructure model, so you can use an API Gateway for the on-premise model running solutions such as Kong, or also use a managed API Gateway like AWS API Gateway.

 For some use cases, mostly when you don't need a common authoritative entity for all of your API's, personally I prefer this approach.

 For example, when you need to authenticate a subset of APIs related to a specific domain like pricing.